 If you’re dealing with de Quervain’s disease, it can feel like a challenge just to tackle daily activities.
-At TriHealth Orthopedic & Sports Institute, our hand and wrist specialists understand how important it is to get you back to living your best life – free of pain.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, our hand and wrist specialists understand how important it is to get you back to living your best life – free of pain.
 Whether you need physical therapy, surgery or another type of treatment for de Quervain’s, we’ll make sure all of your providers stay up to date on your condition and your progress.

 De Quervain’s Disease

 De Quervain’s disease is a painful condition that affects the tendons of the wrist near the thumb (the radial side).
 This type of tendon inflammation (tenosynovitis) can make it difficult to grip objects and may reduce range of motion in the wrist.
 Prolonged stress on the wrist and repeated motions of the thumb can lead to de Quervain’s tenosynovitis.